MP Estate Planning UK

 Notices and Declarations in Trusts

-The table below summarizes the key legal requirements for setting up a trust:
+The table below summarises the key legal requirements for setting up a trust:

 Legal RequirementDescription

-Mental CapacityThe settlor must have the mental capacity to understand the implications of creating a trust.
+Mental CapacityThe settlor must have the mental capacity to understand the nature and implications of creating a trust and transferring property to it.

 Legal AgeThe settlor must be at least 18 years old.